 Q) Can I park at the school?

 A) We do not have car parking facilities on site for parents.
-The school is situated on a busy main road close to many residential roads and we ask parents to park legally and with due consideration for our neighbours and the safety of our children.
+Parents can, however, park on the cricket club car park at the beginning and end of school times The school is situated on a busy main road close to many residential roads and we ask parents to park legally and with due consideration for our neighbours and the safety of our children.

 Q) Can my child cycle to school?

-A) Yes, your child can cycle if they are accompanied by an adult.
-If you wish your child to cycle on their own we would need a permission letter from the parent with parental responsibility (Y6 children only).
+A) Yes, your child can cycle if they are accompanied by an adult and if they wear a helmet.
+Year 6 children only can ride to school unaccompanied - a permission letter signed by parent/carer is required.
 A secure cycle shed is provided on site.

 Q) Can my child walk to/from school alone?

 A) No, children must be accompanied by an adult.
 If you wish an older child to walk to/from school alone we must receive a permission letter from the parent with parental responsibility (Y5 and Y6 only).